 Anchorage: The saints enjoyed a week of challenging ministry with Sandy Higgins on Romans 12-16.
 The meetings were very well attended and appreciated.

 Phoenix: During the month of January, the Garfield assembly had the privilege of hearing ministry from Bill Lavery, Stan Wells, and John Fitzpatrick.
 The ministry was appreciated and encouraging.
 Jim Smith also gave helpful ministry in the Orangewood assembly on Romans 5–8.
 A good number of saints gathered for wholesome teaching and heartwarming fellowship at their second annual conference.
 On Friday, more than 100 gathered for prayer, and the Lord heard and answered.
 Thirteen of the Lord’s servants were present to help.
 Among them, Colin Raggett gave a stirring report on the work of the Lord in Botswana.
-Bill Lavery and David Alves, Sr., led two Bible readings on Psalm 22.
+The two Bible readings were on Psalm 22.

-Newington: The assembly recently enjoyed a visit from Jiwan and Rachel Rai (Gangtok, India) for 11 nights of gospel meetings for the Nepali families in Hartford.
+Newington: The assembly recently enjoyed a visit from J and R from India for 11 nights of gospel meetings for the Nepali families in Hartford.
 The saints were encouraged with a number professing and three teenagers were also baptized.
 There is an ongoing work among these families and prayer will be valued that the Lord would protect the Word that has been sown as well as those who are making regular visits in the community.
 There are numerous cults attempting to confuse the clear gospel and strong cultural and religious influences are at work.
 The assembly also plans gospel meetings in April with Gene Higgins and Albert Hull, DV, and would value prayer.

 Saginaw: Dan Shutt encouraged the saints in ministry and in the gospel the last Lord’s Day in January.
 Stuart Thompson and Jack Nesbitt were present for the February ministry meeting.
 While a heavy snowfall limited attendance, the Word was ministered to strengthen and encourage the saints.
 The unsaved heard searching gospel messages.
 Brother Thompson continued with three nights of ministry.